MohamedAbulgasem/LoadingOverlay/README.md

 ## Usage

-Use LoadingOverlay `with` factory function to construct your instance and then you can show and dismiss it as you do your loading work:
+Use LoadingOverlay `with` factory function to construct your instance and then you can show and dismiss the loading overlay as you do your loading work:

 ```kotlin
 private val loadingOverlay: LoadingOverlay by lazy {